ccs2014/submission243/README.md

+## PUMP Workshop Version

+A short paper describing PUMP can be found _[here](PUMP_workshop_anon.pdf)_.

+## Mitigation Demonstration

-All examples include a disassembled version of the binary in 64-bit ALPHA ISA.
+Accompanying C source and assembly (disassembled version of the binary in 64-bit ALPHA ISA) code of the mitigation demonstration examples is also included.
+The structure is as follows:

 ```
 .
 ├── Control-Flow Integrity